cliftonh02/devise/readme.md

 How do we plan and create an authentication system?

 We need 3 main parts:
  1. Users, with some sort of login credentials
  2. User state management, which we do through Sessions.
 Is the current user (request) logged in or out?
 What do they have access to?
 Who are they?
  3. Views, to allow the user to log in and log out

+#### MVC Authentication System

+On the MVC side of things within Rails, we need the ability to create users and persist them to database, i.e. creating user records:

+##### Users

+For users, we need:
+1. User model
+2. Users Controller
+  - new action
+  - create action
+3. User views:
+  - new user signup
+  - email, password, password confirmation

 _The Users table_